JetBrains/teamcity-docker-images/dockerhub/teamcity-server/README.md

 If a TeamCity Server uses the [HTTPS connection](https://www.jetbrains.com/help/teamcity/using-https-to-access-teamcity-server.html), it transmits encrypted traffic through port `443` by default.

-For security reasons, some operating systems impose restrictions on binding "privileged" ports (typically, ports below 1024) for non-root users, such as user 1000.
-As a result, port `443` can be unavailable for TeamCity Containers launched under _user 1000_.
+For security reasons, some operating systems impose restrictions on using "privileged" ports (typically, ports below 1024) for non-root users, such as user 1000.
+As a result, port `443` can be unavailable for processes running inside TeamCity Containers that are launched under _user 1000_.

 To avoid this issue, do one of the following:

-1. **(recommended) Map a non-privileged port on a host machine to the default HTTPS port inside the container**.
+1. **(recommended) Map the default HTTPS port inside the container to a non-privileged port on a host machine**.
 This solution allows TeamCity to be accessible via HTTPS without running the server under the root user (which is otherwise required for accessing the privileged port `443`).
 ```
 docker run --name teamcity-server-instance  \
     ...